salsahbillah/takah-web/README.md

 # TAKAH

-Frontend **Takah (Smart Letter Management System)** merupakan aplikasi pengelolaan surat digital yang dibangun menggunakan **React, Vite, Tailwind CSS**, dan terintegrasi dengan **REST API Golang Gin**.
+**Takah (Smart Letter Management System)** is a web-based digital correspondence management application built with **React**, **Vite**, and **Tailwind CSS**, integrated with a **Golang Gin REST API** backend.

-Aplikasi ini dikembangkan sebagai bagian dari Program Magang Industri di **PT Cyberss Blitz Nusantara** untuk membantu proses administrasi surat secara digital mulai dari pembuatan surat, approval, monitoring, hingga pengelolaan data master.
+The application was developed as part of the Industrial Internship Program at **PT Cyber Blitz Nusantara** to streamline digital correspondence processes, including letter creation, approval workflows, monitoring, and master data management.

 ---

-# Tech Stack
+# Technology Stack

 - React 19
 - Vite